mailong25/scalable-streaming-asr/README.md

 ```

-## 🔁 Run Load Test
+## 🔁 Now Run Load Test
-This will spawn 40 clients to call the API
+This will gradually spawn 40 clients to call the ASR server.
 ```
 sh client.sh 40 30
 ```
-Now use Prometheus to monitoring:
+The Cluster should automatically scale up the number of pods/nodes during peak traffic periods.
+Then gradually scale down pods/nodes as the number of requests decreasing.
+You can use Prometheus for monitoring the number of requests/latency from each pod:
  - Total Requests per Minute:
 ```
 sum(rate(response_latency_seconds_count[1m]))